 The board-CEO relationship and its effect on the productivity of the board is critical to the success of an organization.
 An effective board is a dynamic, fluid group that brings new ideas to further a cause they are passionate about.
 It creates a multiplier effect for any nonprofit that helps it soar to new heights.
 In contrast, an ineffective board can be an unnecessary drag, creating confusion and a sense of disenfranchisement.
 The good news is that the difference between an effective and ineffective board comes down to a few things – a culture of shared purpose, clear expectations and a communication structure that allows for diversity of thought and inclusivity.

-To help us understand board-CEO alignment, we thought we’d engage in a fun game of “He Said, She Said” – board-CEO style – and share our tips on how to find common ground between the perspectives:
+To help us avoid conflict-related calamity and better understand board-CEO alignment, we thought we’d share common sources of conflict and share our tips on how to find common ground between the perspectives:

 Nonprofit CEOs Say: